fsicre/cylon-chip/README.md

 ## How to Install

-Installing Cylon.js on C.H.I.P. is easy, but must be done on the C.H.I.P. itself, or on another Linux computer.
+Installing Cylon.js on C.H.I.P. is easy, but must be done on the C.H.I.P. itself.

-    $ npm install cylon cylon-chip
+    $ npm install cylon cylon-chip cylon-gpio cylon-i2c

 ## How to Use